necdetsanli/EyeRest/README.md

     Application.Run(new EyeRestApplicationContext());
     ```

-- **Application context**
+-- **Application context**
   - `EyeRestApplicationContext`:
-    - Creates the tray `NotifyIcon` using `AppIcon.ico`.
+    - Creates the tray `NotifyIcon` using the main app icon and a separate snoozed icon when reminders are disabled.
-    - Attaches a context menu (Configuration / Exit) and handles double-click to open the configuration dialog.
+    - Attaches a context menu (**Options… / About… / Exit**) and handles double-click to open the Options dialog.
     - Manages a `System.Threading.Timer` that:
-      - Uses a 20-minute interval in Release builds (shorter in Debug for testing).
+      - Uses a configurable interval in Release builds (default 20 minutes, shorter in Debug for testing).
       - Runs callbacks on a ThreadPool thread and marshals UI work back to the UI thread via a small helper `Control`.
-      - On each tick, attempts to show a **toast notification**, and falls back to a tray balloon tip if necessary.
+      - On each tick, attempts to show a **toast notification**, falling back to a tray balloon tip if necessary.

-- **Configuration dialog**
+- **Options dialog**
-  - `Configuration` form:
+  - `Options` form:
+    - Binds to an in-memory `ShowMessage` flag to control whether reminders are active.
-    - Has a single `CheckBox` bound to the `ShowMessage` setting.
+    - Provides a numeric input to set the **reminder interval in minutes** for the current session.
-    - Reads the setting on `Shown`.
+    - Includes an option to **use left-click on the tray icon to toggle reminders**.
-    - Writes the setting back on `FormClosing` if the user clicked **OK**.
+    - Reads current values on `Shown` and applies changes on `FormClosing` when the user clicks **OK**.
-    - Intentional design: settings are **not persisted** between runs, only stored in memory.
+    - Intentional design: all settings are **per session only** and are not persisted across application restarts.

+- **About dialog**
+  - `AboutForm`:
+    - Displays the application name and version (from assembly metadata).
+    - Shows author and basic privacy information (no telemetry, no personal data collection).
+    - Provides a clickable link to the GitHub repository.

 ---